Indonesian language: Dutch East Indies Colonial Malay

-When the Dutch East India Company (VOC) first arrived in the archipelago at the start of the 1600s, the Malay language was a significant trading and political language due to the influence of Malaccan Sultanate and later the Portuguese.
+When the Dutch East India Company (VOC) first arrived in the archipelago at the start of the 1600s, the Malay language was a significant trading and political language due to the influence of the Malaccan Sultanate and later the Portuguese.
 However, the language had never been dominant among the population of the Indonesian archipelago as it was limited to mercantile activity.
 The VOC adopted the Malay language as the administrative language of their trading outpost in the east.
 Following the bankruptcy of the VOC, the Batavian Republic took control of the colony in 1799, and it was only then that education in and promotion of Dutch began in the colony.
-Even then, Dutch administrators were remarkably reluctant to promote the use of Dutch compared to other colonial regimes.
-Dutch thus remained the language of a small elite: in 1940, only 2% of the total population could speak Dutch.
-Nevertheless, it did have a significant influence on the development of Malay in the colony: during the colonial era, the language that would be standardized as Indonesian absorbed a large amount of Dutch vocabulary in the form of loanwords.